kodgemisi/better-error-pages-spring-boot-starter/README.md

   package-name: <String> # A package name whose classes' source code will be parsed and displayed in error pages.
 Mandatory.
   profiles: <Coma separated string> # Override default profiles to enable Better Error Pages.
 Default value: "dev, development"
 ```

+Note that `package-name` should be typically your own base package which is used througout your own classes like `com.yourcompany`.

 ## Limitations